 No other Charleston restaurant has received as much publicity in recent years as Husk, which opened in November 2010.
-The restaurant was a nominee for the James Beard Award's Best New Restaurant of the Year, and Southern Living magazine named it the Best New Restaurant in the South in January.
+The restaurant was a nominee for the James Beard Award's Best New Restaurant of the Year, and Southern Living magazine named it the Best New Restaurant in the South.
 USA Today called Husk one of the 10 best places in the country for local food and wine; the New York Times has gushed over it numerous times.
 And the biggest honor for Husk was that Bon Appetit magazine named it the nation's best new restaurant.

-And If you plan to go, make your reservations immediately, and be prepared to go late or for lunch.
+At Husk, only Southern ingredients are used.
+If you plan to go, make your reservations immediately, and be prepared to go late or for lunch.

 Another James Beard award winner is Mike Lata, chef at FIG (for Food Is Good), who won in 2009.
 FIG is a favorite spot for its emphasis on local foods, especially vegetables, and it consistently gets raves at online review sites.

-Others on Eater Charleston's essential list are:
+Others on Eater Charleston's 2021 essential list are:

-Charleston Grill for its elegant menu;
+Maison for its elegant French menu;